singularlogic/mitigate-documentation/docs/a_risk.rst

 Create Account
 --------

-- When user access the MITIGATE site https://mitigate.euprojects.net/ the following screen is shown:
+- When a user access the MITIGATE site (https://mitigate.euprojects.net/) the following screen is shown:
 .. image:: assets/Log.png

 - Create developer account